Johswald/awesome-hypernetworks/README.md

 Work on generative models.
 The following two papers simply condition the generators of a GAN on side information.
 Probably there is more interesting work, please contact me if you know of something.
-I included my paper continual learning with hypernetworks here because we use a hypernetwork i.a. to generate weights of a decoder in a VAE.
+I also list my paper "continual learning with hypernetworks" here because we use a hypernetwork i.a. to generate weights of a decoder in a variational autoencoder.

 - [Large Scale GAN Training for High Fidelity Natural Image Synthesis](https://arxiv.org/abs/1809.11096) (Brock et. al 2018)
 - [A Style-Based Generator Architecture for Generative Adversarial Networks](https://arxiv.org/abs/1812.04948) (Karras et. al 2018)